 Fine sediments often bury, or embed, some gravel and cobble substrate.
 Fines accumulate naturally in pools, where gradient and water velocity are reduced.
 In undisturbed streams, fines do not accumulate significantly in riffles, so large amounts of fines on riffle substrates may indicate erosion problems in the watershed.
-Embedded riffle substrates provide less desirable habitat for
+Embedded riffle substrates provide less desirable habitat for invertebrates, and reduce habitat quality, stream productivity, and fish spawning habitat.

 Embeddedness is measured at or near the benchmark, in an area of substrate representative of the reference site.
-Wade into the of a riffle.
-Pick up several pieces of gravel or cobble.
+Wade into the riffle.
+Pick up 5-10 pieces of gravel or cobble.
 Estimate the percentage of rock surface area buried in fines (Figure 10).
 Often a stain line indicates the level of burial.
 Note these individual measurements and use to calculate the average estimated percent embeddedness.

-► Record the estimated percent embeddedness on Data Sheet: STEP 5.2
+Record the estimated percent embeddedness on Data Sheet: STEP 5.2